Fiona Tuite: Personal life

 Tuite has spoken publicly about the support of her family and teammates, particularly during her World Cup debut, describing it as “a day of firsts” and “a dream come true”.
 She is also active in promoting women's rugby and youth sport development in Ulster and Ireland.

+She married Ulster men's rugby player Eric O'Sullivan in July 2026.